gaurabb/File-Integrity-Checker-For-Windows/README.md

-#  File Hash Validator
+# Simple Hash Operations in Windows
-#### Validates a file's hash to confirm if the file content has been changed
-#### Windows only

 ## What can it do?

-Calculate a file's hash value using one of the following algorithms:
+1. Calculate simple hash for a given file
+2. Verify file against provided simple hash/checksum
+3. Calculate and save random 128-bit key
+4. Verify file against provided HMAC (key needed) - *this is not yet implemented*
+5. Generate HMAC for a file (key can be provided or it can generate a key for the user) - *this is not yet implemented*

+**Following simple algorithms are supported:**
 * MD5
 * SHA1
 * SHA256
 * SHA384
 * SHA512

-If an original file hash value is provided, compares the value with calculated value and shows if they match. if an original file hash value is not provided, the tool displays the calculated hash of the file.

-It can also be used to generate a HMAC with a key that the user provides or the tool generates (that the user can save as a text file.)
-**HMAC implementations that are supported:**
+**Following HMAC implementations that are supported:**
 * HMACMD5
 * HMACRIPEMD160
 * HMACSHA1